afunnydev/planiselect/content/singles/a-propos.en.md

       Vimont.
   - date1: 1994
     text: >-
-      "Installation of Cables R.P." signs a milestone contract with Hydro-Quebec's head office for all computer cabling.
+      "R.P.
+Cables Installation" signs a milestone contract with Hydro-Quebec's head office for all computer cabling.
   - date1: 1996
     text: >-
-      Bell establishes Entourage Technology Solutions Inc and, as a result, the contract with Installation of Cables R.P. is not renewed and ends in 1997.
+      Bell establishes Entourage Technology Solutions Inc and, as a result, the contract with R.P.
+Cables Installation is not renewed and ends in 1997.
   - date1: 1997
     text: They do the cabling for the Frontenac Castle in Quebec City.
   - date1: 2000